soaravant/printerApp/filestructure.md

 # Printer Billing Application - File Structure

-> File structure current as of December 2024, including new admin UI components and scripts for price editing, filtering, and data reset features.
+> File structure current as of December 2024, including cleanup of unused components and files.

 ## Root Structure
 ```